SKELTON THE WRITER

 OUR LIFE IS NOT SO BAD - a Bluegrass ditty I came up with after a long string of bad things happening to other people, something that often prompted me to turn to Sarah and say, "Our life is not bad."

 ANIMAL MAYHEM - My first real attempt at a short story - a livestock inspector confronts his demons.
-I also have written a screenplay based on this story.
+I also have written a screenplay and a novel based on this story.

 TREASURE ISLAND - This is my adaptation of the Stevenson classic.
 Commissioned and produced by Serendipity Theatre Company in 1997, during the company's stay in Burbank.
 It played to very enthusiastic audiences.